tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Until the end of the battle, each nearby enemy can’t heal or gain temporary hit points until that enemy succeeds with a hard save (16+) and then uses a standard action to do nothing but shake off the effect.

 **Quirk:** Likes to cleanse/cremate enemies.

 ---

+#### Bishop’s

+_Recharge 11+:_ Any documents sealed with this signet ring are mystically imprinted.
+Anyone handling them will know exactly who sealed the document and whether or not it has been tampered with in any way.
+When you use the power, gain a +2 bonus to AC and PD until the start of your next turn as you create a protective rune in the air that looks like the seal on this ring.
+This bonus stacks with other magic items.

+**Quirk:** Meddlesome.

+---